dbissell6/DFIR/Explorations+Reflections/JumpLists_Research.md

 ## Starting from the Beginning

-To demonstrate this, I created a folder named A_New_Folder on the desktop and examined its presence in Recent files.
+To demonstrate this, I created a folder named `A_New_Folder` on the desktop and examined its presence in Recent files.

 ![Pasted image 20241219085907](https://github.com/user-attachments/assets/fcf0a206-3554-4568-a2a7-abac854c87d4)

-Searching through the directory using strings, I located the folder in the f01b4d95cf55d32a.automaticDestinations-ms file.
+Running strings confirmed that the `automaticDestinations` file contained the original folder name.

 ![Pasted image 20241219090031](https://github.com/user-attachments/assets/56c7c13b-d725-44c9-b042-f0bdc0a431c7)

+Searching through the directory using strings, I located the folder in the `f01b4d95cf55d32a.automaticDestinations-ms` file.

 ![Pasted image 20241219090200](https://github.com/user-attachments/assets/ae0f6ef8-0171-436b-b655-6df5abdf0947)

-Running strings confirmed that the automaticDestinations file contained the original folder name.

 ## Testing Renaming Behavior

-Next, I renamed the folder to B_New_Folder.
+Next, I renamed the folder to `B_New_Folder`.
 Interestingly, the `/Recent` directory entry still referred to the old name: `A_New_Folder.lnk`.

 ![Pasted image 20241219090547](https://github.com/user-attachments/assets/0db7a70e-49d9-46fc-bd9d-97b71ebd1ec4)

-When I re-ran strings on the Jump List file, both folder names (A_New_Folder and B_New_Folder) were present.
+When I re-ran strings on the Jump List file, both folder names (`A_New_Folder` and `B_New_Folder`) were present.

 ![Pasted image 20241219090724](https://github.com/user-attachments/assets/6982c58d-a31f-49a6-acca-a6b466cf88d2)